Federico-O-5bits/flimlabs.github.io/products/flim-studio/index.md

 <!-- GETTING STARTED -->
 ## Getting Started
 You can download our software latest version at this [link](https://www.flimlabs.com/setup/flimlabsstudio-installer-1.0.b6.exe).
-Or check our changelog for older versions at this [link](https://github.com/Federico-O-5bits/flimlabs.github.io/blob/main/products/flim-studio/changelog.md).
+Or check our changelog for different versions at this [link](https://github.com/Federico-O-5bits/flimlabs.github.io/blob/main/products/flim-studio/changelog.md).

 ### Prerequisites